isc30/eMulerr/README.md

     volumes:
       - ./config:/config # required
       - ./downloads:/downloads # required
+      - ./shared:/shared:ro # optional, extra files to be shared in ed2k/kad
 ```

 (Optional) Add eMulerr as a dependency for Radarr, Sonarr, etc: